 Opal Calibration Chart: When you first get to know about cutting opals, the challenge is to be able to cut the stones in a perfect oval.
-After a while your eye gets used to it.
-You start using your fingers as a human lathe and you know just the right ‘touch’ as the dop stick and opal touches the grinding wheel.
+After a while, your eye gets used to it.
+You start using your fingers like a human lathe and you know just the right ‘touch’ as the dop stick and opal touches the grinding wheel.

 The value of a calibration chart in cutting opal